Akshaya-Raj-S-A/Prediction-using-Supervised-ML--Beginner-level/README.md

-This is solution for my first task in The Sparks Foundation.
-The task is to do predictions using supervised learning.
-I have used Jupyter Notebook to solve this problem in python.
-The solution file is named as "TASK 1.ipynb"

-Dataset used in this problem is uploaded as the csv file named "Task1_Dataset.csv" in main.
-The same file is also available in the link - http://bit.ly/w-data

-The given problem is a simple linear regression problem with two variables as "Hours" and "Scores".
+# TSP-GRIP-Data-Science-TASK-1-

+# Prediction using Supervised ML

+# (Level - Beginner)

+PROBLEM STATEMENT:

-The task is to predict the percentage of an student based on the no. of study hours.
+● Predict the percentage of an student based on the no. of study hours.

+● This is a simple linear regression task as it involves just 2 variables.

+● You can use R, Python, SAS Enterprise Miner or any other tool

+● Data can be found at http://bit.ly/w-data

+● What will be predicted score if a student studies for 9.25 hrs/ day?